mcclure/emily/doc/manual.md

 For anything below, a reference to "the target" means whatever object the field lookup was performed on, i.e., `3` in the case of `3.negate`.

 As a point of trivia, the reason these three methods are common to ALL objects is they are methods on `true`, which is the prototype all other prototypes inherit from (except `null`).

+These methods will not exist in future versions.

 #### `and` *[arg 1]*